 The Internet has given customers more choice on whom to conduct business with and has also given them the power to easily share their experiences with other customers.
 These twin dynamics effectively have increased pressure on companies to both improve their customer service and also monitor their brand reputation online, driving the need for customer experience software offerings.

 Sprinklr’s competitors include large vendors such as Adobe (NASDAQ:ADBE), Salesforce.com (NYSE:CRM), and Microsoft (NASDAQ:MSFT), along with more focused platforms like Sprout Social (NASDAQ:SPT), Qualtrics (NASDAQ:XM), and Zendesk (NASDAQ:ZEN).

-As you can see below, Sprinklr's revenue growth has been strong over the last year, growing from quarterly revenue of $110.9 million, to $144.9 million.
+As you can see below, Sprinklr's revenue growth has been strong over the last two years, growing from $127.1 million in Q3 FY2022 to $186.3 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Sprinklr's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 71.2% in Q1.
+Sprinklr's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 75.1% in Q3.

 Is Now The Time?

 When considering an investment in Sprinklr, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 Although Sprinklr isn't a bad business, it probably wouldn't be one of our picks.
 Its revenue growth has been solid over the last two years, though we don't expect it to maintain that historical pace.